 Anglers enjoy Fountainhead Regional Park because the horsepower limits on the reservoir allow for a peaceful fishing experience.
 The reservoir sports a healthy population of Bass, Bluegill, Catfish, Crappie, and more.
 Fisherman can make use of the park’s bait shop, with a wide selection of bait and tackle, a snack bar, a bragging board, a 250-foot fishing pier and a 100-foot floating dock.
 All fishing in Virginia requires a license for anyone age 16 or older.

 Fountainhead offers one of the area’s best and most well-known mountain bike trails.
 The trail is a single use series of loops that feature multiple short, steep climbs and several fast descents.
 The trail, including all its various loops and routes, is nearly 15 miles long.
 It features a green beginner loop of about 3 miles, an intermediate loop and an advanced loop.
 The advanced loop starts with an entrance that opens with a steep incline, artfully placed rock step ups and a wooden hairpin turn.

 Tracing a 40-mile route on two tributary waterways of the Chesapeake Bay, paddling adventures await as you explore a vast and changing landscape, spanning 13,000 years of human history, past 10,000 acres of public lands dedicated to resource conservation in northern Virginia.
 Access with public parking can be found at Occoquan, Fountainhead, Bull Run Marina, Pohick Bay and Bull Run.

 Orienteering is a fun and exciting sport for everyone, regardless of age or experience.
 From the start point, participants try to find a series of markers located throughout Fountainhead Regional Park.
 Participants will use navigation and map reading skills to choose routes — both on and off trail — to find all the markers and get back to the finish point.

-Enjoy the natural beauty and diverse wildlife of the Occoquan Reservoir.
+Enjoy the natural beauty and diversity of the Occoquan Reservoir, lead by the NOVA Parks Roving Naturalist.
 We lead fun and memorable outdoor experiences while highlighting natural and historical features unique to the area.
 Cost: $35 per person.